 Alternative Providers and Apps

-This is really only cost effective when making international calls.
-But you can save yourself a significant amount of money by bypassing your standard mobile call provider (such as Vodafone, Orange or Movistar) and accessing a different network with cheaper call charges.
+This is really only cost effective when making international calls (outside Europe now).
+But you can save yourself a significant amount of money by bypassing your standard mobile call provider (such as Vodafone, Orange or Movistar) and accessing a different network with significantly cheaper call charges.

 Accessing a cheaper network